junxit/us-congress-bills-110/bill.md

   >   - **(4)** *Cooperative programs* To provide for the establishment and expansion of cooperative efforts by criminal and juvenile justice agencies and mental health agencies to promote public safety through the use of effective interventions with respect to mentally ill offenders.
   >   - **(5)** *Campus security personnel training* To provide for programs that offer campus security personnel training in procedures to identify and respond appropriately to incidents in which the unique needs of individuals with mental illnesses are involved.
   > - **(b)** *BJA training models* For purposes of subsection (a)(1), the Director of the Bureau of Justice Assistance shall develop training models for training law enforcement personnel in procedures to identify and respond appropriately to incidents in which the unique needs of individuals with mental illnesses are involved.
   > - **(c)** *Matching funds* The Federal share of funds for a program funded by a grant received under this section may not exceed 75 percent of the costs of the program unless the Attorney General waives, wholly or in part, such funding limitation.
-The non-Federal share of payments made for such a program may be made in cash or in-kind fairly evaluated, including planned equipment or services.
+The non-Federal share of payments made for such a program may be made in cash or in-kind, fairly evaluated, including planned equipment or services.
-  > - **(d)** *Authorization of appropriations* There are authorized to be appropriated to the Department of Justice to carry out this section $10,000,000 for each of the fiscal years 2008 through 2013.
+  > - **(d)** *Authorization of appropriations* There are authorized to be appropriated to the Department of Justice to carry out this section $10,000,000 for each of the fiscal years 2008 through 2014.

-- **(b)** *Conforming amendment* Such part is further amended by amending the part heading to read as follows: “Grants to improve treatment of offenders with mental illnesses”.
+- **(b)** *Conforming amendment* Such part is further amended by amending the part heading to read as follows:

 ## § 5.
 Effective treatment of female offenders with mental illnesses